-- Calhoun will remain online only for the remainder of the spring semester.
+- Calhoun will remain online only for the remainder of the summer semester.

-- Spring 2020 Graduation has been postponed to August 7.
+- Spring 2020 Graduation has been postponed to August 7 and will be semi virtual.
 Read More

 - Contact your instructors for information about completing your remaining coursework